Steve Whitmire: Dismissal from the Muppets

-In July 2017, The Muppets Studio announced that Whitmire was no longer involved with the Muppets and that fellow Muppet performer Matt Vogel was cast as Kermit's new performer.
+In July 2017, the Muppets Studio announced that Whitmire was no longer involved with the Muppets and that fellow Muppet performer Matt Vogel was cast as Kermit's new performer.
 Whitmire stated that he was dismissed from his roles in October 2016 because of undisclosed issues that he said had not been discussed before his dismissal.
-In their decision-making, Disney (the parent company of The Muppets Studio) consulted the Henson family, who supported the recasting of Kermit and Whitmire's dismissal.
+In their decision-making, the Muppets Studio's parent company Disney consulted the Henson family, who supported the recasting of Kermit and Whitmire's dismissal.

-Brian Henson stated that issues with Whitmire began in the mid-1990s, and said that Whitmire would make "outrageous demands and often played brinkmanship", mentioning that "Steve would use 'I am now Kermit and if you want the Muppets, you better make me happy because the Muppets are Kermit.'
+Brian Henson stated that issues with Whitmire began in the mid-1990s, and that he had warned Whitmire that his behavior needed to stop.
+He said that Whitmire would make "outrageous demands and often played brinkmanship", mentioning that "Steve would use 'I am now Kermit and if you want the Muppets, you better make me happy because the Muppets are Kermit.'
 And that is really not OK."
 He additionally stated that Whitmire would "send emails and letters attacking everyone, attacking the writing and attacking the director".
 He also expressed guilt for not dismissing Whitmire and recasting Kermit before selling the Muppets to Disney in 2004, "because I knew that it was going to be a real problem".
-Lisa Henson stated that Whitmire was opposed to having an understudy for Kermit and refused to train one, which became problematic when it came to "B-level performances, such as a ribbon-cutting," at some of which she said he was unwilling to appear.
-She also stated that he "blackballed young performers" by refusing to appear in shows with them.
+Lisa Henson stated that Whitmire was opposed to having an understudy for Kermit and refused to train one, which caused problems when it came to "B-level performances, such as a ribbon-cutting," at some of which she said he was unwilling to appear.
+She also stated that Whitmire "blackballed young performers" by refusing to appear in shows with them.
+Cheryl Henson stated: "Steve is very difficult to work with, and it's been many years of being difficult, particularly for the producers".